 AMY GOODMAN: What are you calling for right now, Nahla Al-Arian?
-We only have thirty seconds.
+We only have 30 seconds.

 NAHLA AL-ARIAN: Well, what I want is for the government to stop the abuse of the power by one of the employees there, the federal prosecutor Mr. Kromberg.
 He is doing this based on his ideology that is racist and anti-Arab and -Muslim.

-And what we are saying to the government: keep your promise, release Sami, deport him as you said, and let him live in peace with his wife and children.
+And what we are saying to the government: Keep your promise, release Sami, deport him as you said, and let him live in peace with his wife and children.
 We suffered enough.
-They stole ten years from our lives, not only four years that Sami spent in jail, but ten years, because of the harassment and the campaign, the vicious campaign by the media for a long, long time.
+They stole 10 years from our lives, not only four years that Sami spent in jail, but 10 years, because of the harassment and the campaign, the vicious campaign by the media for a long, long time.
 We deserve some peace.
 For how long they are going to torture us?

 AMY GOODMAN: Nahla Al-Arian, I want to thank you very much for being with us.
 Nahla Al-Arian is Sami Al-Arian’s wife.
 She heads to see him today with her five children.
 They are all American citizens.
 That does it for our broadcast.
-Sami al-Arian, the fifty-fourth day of a hunger strike; he was acquitted of eight of seventeen charges against him, deadlocked on the rest; never convicted on a charge yet remains indefinitely in prison.
+Sami Al-Arian, the 54th day of a hunger strike; he was acquitted of eight of 17 charges against him, deadlocked on the rest; never convicted on a charge yet remains indefinitely in prison.
 You can look at the photographs on our website at democracynow.org.